 Your best move is to stock up a few days before a major event like the Super Bowl, because stores have been known to run low on the day of.
 (NOOOoooo!!!)
 This could happen whether you’re buying fresh or frozen wings.
 If you buy fresh ahead of time, you can freeze the wings whole, or cut them up and freeze the pieces.

 What to Buy

 The question is whether to buy whole wings or pre-cut.
 The answer is to compare prices where you shop.
 You’ll usually save big bucks by buying whole wings and cutting them up yourself, but you’ll save time by buying pre-cut wings.
 Which savings is more important to you?

 A whole chicken wing can be cut into three pieces: the drumette, the flat, and the tip.
 If you’ve never cut up a wing or need a refresher, this shows you how it’s done.
 Just cut it where it bends.

 Got it down?
-Time to reward yourself with .
-Then we'll move to the cooking.
+Time to reward yourself with a chicken dance, then we'll move on to the cooking.

 The Best Way to Make Chicken Wings

-For the ultimate wing experience, take no shortcuts.
+For the ultimate wing experience, some say you should take no shortcuts.
 Check out this baking and deep-frying method.
 It's the classic restaurant technique that ensures crispy skin and tender, juicy chicken.

 Does a baking and frying seem like just a little too much?
 Don’t worry: where there’s a wing, there’s a way.